damianagape/gorun/docs/decisions/0003-otel-backend/elastic/projects/o11y/terraform-submodules/k8s-elastic-stack/README.md

-This module deploys Elastic stack.
+This module deploys an Elastic stack:

+- Elasticsearch,
+- Kibana,
+- APM server.